JaapRood/vry/README.md

 })
 ```

-Note: All methods are bound to the state itself, so you can call them without binding them manually.
-For the unbound versions, see the prototype of the created type (`state.prototype`).
+Note: All methods are bound to the model itself, so you can call them without binding them manually.
+For the unbound versions, see the prototype of the created type (`model.prototype`).
 Methods added after creation are not bound automatically.

 ### var isModelInstance = Model.isModel(maybeModel)